-Source: Enhanced Traffic Management System Counts (ETMSC)

-Note: International flights include US to Foreign, Foreign to US and all foreign operations.
+Source: Enhanced Traffic Management System Counts (ETMSC) Note: International flights include US to Foreign, Foreign to US, and all foreign operations.

-7.1.2.
+7.2.2.
 Emerging Technologies

-The airport business model is dependent on traditional sources of revenue including parking, ground transportation, and rental cars on the landside; landing fees based on weight of aircraft, fuel taxes, leases, and fuel flowage fees on the airside.
+The airport business model is dependent on traditional sources of revenue including parking, ground transportation, and rental cars on the landside; landing fees based on the weight of aircraft, fuel taxes, leases, and fuel flowage fees on the airside.
 Each of these functional areas may be challenged by disruptive technologies that are likely to alter land use, operations, and revenue streams at Illinois airports.
-The recent experience with Transport Network Companies (TNCs) such as Uber and Lyft are a prelude to some of the challenges airports will face in the next two decades in terms of how to accommodate changes to ground access, adoption of driverless vehicles by individuals, rental car companies and TNCs, and use of alternative fuels for aircraft.
-In this section these emerging technologies are highlighted as they may radically alter demand for parking garages, consolidated rental car facilities, electricity and charging stations, ground access, and management of airspace as use of advanced air mobility (AAM) vehicles emerge.
+The recent experience with ridesharing companies, such as Uber and Lyft, are a prelude to some of the challenges airports will face in the next two decades in terms of how to accommodate changes to ground access, adoption of driverless vehicles by individuals, expansion of electric cars and other vehicles, including aircraft, rental car companies and ridesharing, and use of alternative fuels for aircraft.
+In this section these emerging technologies are highlighted as they may radically alter demand for parking garages, consolidated rental car facilities, electricity and charging stations, ground access, terminal buildings, and management of airspace as use of advanced air mobility (AAM) vehicles emerge.
 Furthermore, airport sponsors may need to re-evaluate and adjust rates and fee schedules to address the new ways airports are used and to fund future maintenance and capital projects.

-7.1.2.1.
+7.2.2.1.
 Unmanned Aircraft Systems (UAS)

-UAS technology is already widely used in a variety of applications for search and rescue; aerial surveying; firefighting; photography; inspections of pipelines, powerlines, and wildlife; real estate tours, sporting events; recreational flying; and military reconnaissance and operations.
+UAS technology is already widely used in a variety of applications, including search and rescue; aerial surveying; firefighting; photography; inspections of pipelines, powerlines, and wildlife; real estate tours, sporting events; recreational flying; and military reconnaissance and operations.
 UAS comes in a variety of sizes from 20 to 1,000 pounds.
-Wide adoption of UAS for commercial, government, and personal use presents challenges for airspace controls, as many, if not most small UAS devices land and takeoff from non-airport locations but can share congested air space near airports.
+Wide adoption of UAS for commercial, government, and personal use presents challenges for airspace controls as many, if not most, small UAS devices land and takeoff from non-airport locations and are likely to share congested airspace near airports.

-UAS that weight less than 55 pounds fall under the FAA's Part 107 Small UAS regulations.
+UAS that weight less than 55 pounds fall under the Federal Aviation Administration's (FAA's) Part 107 Small UAS regulations.
 Small UAS can operate without air traffic control (ATC) permissions in Class G airspace, but prior ATC authorization is required for operations in Class B, C, D, and E airspace.
-Small UAS typically fly below 3,500 ft.
-Larger UAS can fly at 18,000 ft. or higher.
-These devices can and do operate from airports and may eventually be used to transport passengers and cargo to/from airports.
-UAS have the potential to impact airports as they may require the use of airport facilities to operate nearby airspace.
+Small UAS typically fly below 3,500 feet.
+Larger UAS can fly at 18,000 feet or higher.
+These devices can and do operate from airports and may eventually be used to transport passengers and cargo.
+UAS have the potential to impact airports as they may require the use of airport facilities to operate in nearby airspace.

-7.1.2.2.
+7.2.2.2.
 Autonomous Vehicles

 Today, the largest non-aeronautical revenues at an airport are typically parking and rental cars.
 Demand for parking depends on air passengers who drive to the airport and park.
 A system of on-demand driverless vehicles that pick up and drop off air passengers could reduce the need for personal parking at airports.
 A fleet of driverless rental cars do not need to be stationed necessarily on prime airport property.
 The rental car process might involve use of a digital application that manages requests, contracts, payment, and dispatch.
+In addition to driverless rental cars, car sharing and peer-to-peer marketplace rental car options will affect rental car revenues at airports and airport curb management needs for drop-offs and pick-ups.